 Next, I attached a 1/2″ fence to the edge of my template.
 Here, I found the built-in horizontal level of the Ryobi 18V 1/2″ Cordless Drill quite useful in leveling the drill before starting the screws:

 Then, I used the template, along with a punch, to mark the screw locations on each of the deck boards:

 That done, I began securing the deck boards to the joists, using a 1/4″ scant to ensure proper spacing.
 I used only two screws per board, in an alternating pattern, just to secure them to the outer joists.
 The idea here was that, with all the boards just minimally fastened, I’d next attempt to drive all the remaining deck screws (112 screws) in rapid succession, and thereby subject the NiCad battery to a reasonable stress test.

 However, the NiCad battery began running low on power while I was still doing this minimal fastening, and it was sufficiently spent just before I reached the ninth board:

 In other words, my fully charged NiCad battery appeared to be good for approximately 50 deck screws, fastened in this manner.
-However, I had previously used the Ryobi 18V 1/2″ Cordless Drill (with the same battery) to extract about 40 screws from existing lumber to free it up for use in the footings, and without any subsequent recharging.
-So I’ll count that as 90 screws, altogether.
+However, I had previously used the Ryobi 18V 1/2″ Cordless Drill (with the same battery) to extract about 40 screws from existing lumber without any subsequent recharging.
+(I needed to free them up for use in the footings.)
+I’ll count that as 90 screws, altogether.